martinsletsjoe/NarvikTur/README.md

 ## Description

 Image carousel of some pictures i had from a skiing trip with friends.
 Uses local database to fetch the pictures.
+Using Batch file to run both ends

 ## Tech
 Backend